Best Running Pants

 The Nike Women’s Gym Vintage Capris are a sustainably made pant, created from a blend of 60% organic cotton and 40% recycled polyester.
 Not only will you look great in these pants but you can feel good about having bought a more environmentally sound product.

-These pants have large pockets that can fit essentials like your phone or iPod.
+They feature a drawstring waist, allowing you to adjust the fit.
+Additionally, these pants have large pockets that can fit essentials like your phone or iPod.

 3. U Elite MCS Compression Tights